 The same year, Te Wiata presented two-part motoring documentary Motormania, which forced her to learn to drive.
 She went on to movie 50 Ways of Saying Fabulous and a stint on Shortland Street, as mother to Ben Mitchell's character.

 For over a decade following her 1999 Best Actress nomination for Via Satellite, Te Wiata concentrated on her stage career.
 She starred as Sally Bowles in Cabaret, Lady Macbeth in Macbeth, did solo show White Rabbit, Red Rabbit, supplied the voice of the singing plant in Little Shop of Horrors, and directed a season of The Vagina Monologues.

 Then Te Wiata got busy on-screen again.
-In 2014 she won acclaim — and two horror awards — for hit horror comedy Housebound.
-Te Wiata balanced comedy and empathy as the oft naive mother to stroppy anti-hero Morgana O'Reilly, who is forced to move home again, after being placed on house arrest.
+In 2014 she won acclaim — and two horror awards — for hit movie Housebound.
+Te Wiata balanced comedy and empathy as the often naive mother to stroppy anti-hero Morgana O'Reilly, after she is placed on house arrest and forced to move back to a potentially haunted house.

 Thanks to hit movie Hunt for the Wilderpeople (2016), Te Wiata found herself being recognised on the street.
 She played the joyful Aunty Bella, who welcomes a troubled child into her life.
 Named Best Supporting Actress at the 2017 NZ Film Awards, she was nominated in the same category at America's Chlotrudis awards for independent films.

 Te Wiata has gone on to appear in the 2018 season of Westside, and added her voice talents to animated series Kiri and Lou.
 Off-screen, she has released a self-titled jazz album, and sung alongside the NZ Symphony Orchestra.